 Big 2nd half leads No. 20 Boise State past Air Force 30-19

+And the Broncos' defense?
+It continued to stymie opponents in the second half, even if it finally gave up some points.

+"The second half we just went out there and tried to put the game away," Mahone said.
+"It was a close game, but the second half we knew we had to finish and that's what we did."

-BOISE, Idaho (AP) -- Hank Bachmeier threw for 263 yards and two touchdowns, Robert Mahone rushed for a pair of scores in the fourth quarter, and No. 20 Boise State pulled away in the second half for a 30-19 win over Air Force on Friday night.
+Bachmeier threw for 263 yards and two touchdowns, Mahone rushed for a pair of scores in the fourth quarter, and Boise State pulled away in the second half for a 30-19 win over Air Force on Friday night.

 Bachmeier's arm made up for a Broncos' running game that was ineffective until the fourth quarter.
 He hit CT Thomas on a 36-yard touchdown pass in the first half while getting crunched by a defender, and added a 28-yard TD toss to tight end John Bates late in the third quarter to give the Broncos a 17-13 lead.